LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 When Amar goes to sleep, Amar finds herself in a burnt down temple with bodies everywhere, when Amar finds her way to the doors to leave then Amar wakes up.

-Selenor gives Pharasma Dwarf 1 Platnium coin.
+Selenor gives Pharasma Dwarf 1 Platinum coin.

 Selenor tells Pharasma Dwarf that they are working for a noble from Magnimar.